 Is it the nesting instinct or common sense to deep clean your home before giving birth?
 I like to think of it as common sense because your little one's immune system will not be strong for a few weeks, and you'll be worn out from giving birth and caring for that newborn.

 Deep cleaning can make your home safer for you and your baby to recover from birth and ease your tired mind as your schedule fills with newborn care.
+Those first weeks are precarious for your little one's immune system.
+Learn how to protect your newborn in Keeping Your Baby Healthy: Tips for Protecting Your Baby's Health.

 Let your home air out thoroughly before you go back inside after bug spray, and wipe everything down to ensure your baby won't come into contact with those chemicals.

-Another often overlooked deep cleaning task is shampooing carpets and rugs.
+Another often-overlooked deep-cleaning task is shampooing carpets and rugs.
 You don't think about needing it until you do it once and marvel at how much dirt and gunk came out of those fibers!
 You can rent a carpet shampoo machine or buy a cheap one online.
 You'll likely want to do this again when your baby starts crawling.

 12. Make Freezer and Fridge Space